Database Module

 • clustering_method (str) – Clustering algorithm used.

-• results (dict) – Clustering results to cache.
+• results (dict) – Clustering results to cache (full results including points).

 • n_clusters (int, optional) – Number of clusters (for kmeans/agglomerative).